 Take a look at the cash values in your insurance policies, including those that cover your children.
 Are you using cash values to pay the premiums?

 If so, are you creating a tax liability upon the termination of the policy?
 If yes, is it possible that the insurance company will terminate your policy and trigger taxable income to you?
-If so, start your tax planning now to offset this taxable income or put aside the money you need to pay the taxes.
+If so, start your dentist tax planning now to offset this taxable income or put aside the money you need to pay the taxes.